2024 The Republicans alliance crisis: Candidates Endorsed by The Republicans' National Nomination Committee

-Second Round Qualifiers
+Second round Qualifiers

-Of the 61 candidates presented by the "Friends of Éric Ciotti" group, supported by the National Rally (RN) in the first round, 50 qualified for the second round, with 25 potentially electable, according to the conservative newspaper L'Opinion.
-A more cautious Ipsos projection published on July 5, 2024, estimated 18 to 24 deputies from these 50 qualifiers, though pollsters remained cautious due to the high number of competitive constituencies.
+Of the 61 candidates presented by the "Friends of Éric Ciotti" group, supported by the National Rally (RN) in the first round, 50 qualified for the second round, with 25 potentially electable, according to the liberal newspaper L'Opinion.
+A more cautious Ipsos projection published on 5 July 2024, estimated 18 to 24 deputies from these 50 qualifiers, though pollsters remained cautious due to the high number of competitive constituencies.

-Among them, Guilhem Carayon, head of the Young Republicans (France), secured 43.51% of the votes in the 4th constituency of Tarn, where the RN had only garnered 35% in the European elections.
+Among them, Guilhem Carayon, head of the Young Republicans, secured 43.51% of the votes in the 4th constituency of Tarn, where the RN had only garnered 35% in the European elections.
 Carayon His father, Bernard Carayon, had been elected there from 1993 to 1997 and 2002 to 2012 under the Rally for the Republic (RPR) and Union for a Popular Movement (UMP) banners.
 Carayon Éric Ciotti secured 40% in his constituency, while Philippe Torre, in the 2nd constituency of Aisne, approached 50%.

-The 400 LR candidates loyal to the party’s political bureau were present in 51 second-round duels, plus 14 "other right" candidates, and in 8 triangular races, alongside 6 "other right" candidates, totaling 77 constituencies.
+The 400 LR candidates loyal to the party's political bureau were present in 51-second-round duels, plus 14 "other right" candidates, and in 8 triangular races, alongside 6 "other right" candidates, totaling 77 constituencies.
 Franceinfo However, they led in only 20 metropolitan constituencies, though they dominated in all constituencies in Cantal and Haute-Loire.

 The media highlighted the endorsement of Astrid Panoysan-Bouvet (formerly Renaissance (French political party), in Paris's 17th arrondissement, where LR mayor Geoffroy Boulard faced journalist Arnaud Dassier, son of former TF1 executive Jean-Claude Dassier and co-founder of Avisa Partners, who had led Nicolas Sarkozy’s 2007 digital campaign.
 Only two deputies from the two factions involved in this crisis were elected in the first round: Christelle D'Intorni from the RN alliance and Philippe Juvin for the "historic" LR faction.

-Withdrawals, Blank Votes, and Xavier Bertrand’s Exclusion Procedure
+Withdrawals, Blank Votes, and Xavier Bertrand's Exclusion Procedure

 The Republicans, having fielded only 400 candidates, with 56 qualifying for the second round, issued no general voting instructions for the second round, where they were present in 36 triangular races, including 29 against the RN and only 3 against the left, but made case-by-case statements.
-Senate LR president Gérard Larcher announced support for Aurore Bergé, a key figure in the president’s party, who led in Yvelines, against the RN candidate.
+Senate LR president Gérard Larcher announced support for Aurore Bergé, a key figure in the president's party, who led in Yvelines, against the RN candidate.
 LarcherDaubresse LR senator Marc-Philippe Daubresse from Nord (French department) stated he would vote blank in "a duel between an LFI and an RN candidate," LarcherDaubresse while party vice-president François-Xavier Bellamy refused to join a Republican front against the RN, arguing that the danger was "the extreme left."

 On France 2’s program "Les 4 vérités," Éric Ciotti announced his intention to initiate an "exclusion procedure" from LR against Xavier Bertrand.